Best Route 66 Cycling Route

 The best time of year to cycle on Route 66 in Arizona is roughly from April to October.
 However, there are frequent afternoon thunderstorms that Route 66 bicyclists could encounter from late June to September.

-Snowstorms are possible as late as May and as early as September.
+Snowstorms occur as late as May and as early as September.

 The prevailing winds are from west to east and this high altitude route is frequently windy.
 The elevation ranges from 6,900 feet in Flagstaff to a mile high in Seligman, 3,333 feet in Kingman and 600 feet in Topock at the Colorado River.